gmac/graphql-stitching-ruby/README.md

 #### SDL-based schemas

-A clean SDL string may also have stitching directives applied via static configuration using the `GraphQL::Stitching` module to build the SDL into a schema:
+A clean SDL string may also have stitching directives applied via static configuration by passing a `stitch` array in [location settings](./docs/composer.md#performing-composition):

 ```ruby
 sdl_string = <<~GRAPHQL